xnd-dev/xnd-dev/README.md

 ###

-* I’m currently working as a volunteer web developer at an NGO called IPAS. ✨
 * I’m currently studying Information Systems at the Pontifical Catholic University of Minas Gerais (PUC). 🎓
 * Experience creating scalable and responsive web solutions. 🌐
 * I’m looking to collaborate on ReactDOM or React Native projects 👯